Spanish driver Carlos Sainz wins Dakar Rally for third time - The Observers - France 24

 Qiddiya (Saudi Arabia) (AFP)

-Veteran Spanish driver Carlos Sainz won the Dakar Rally for the third time on Friday, finishing with a comfortable winning margin in Saudi Arabia.
+Veteran Spanish driver Carlos Sainz won the Dakar Rally for the third time on Friday, finishing with a comfortable winning margin in the first running of the event in Saudi Arabia.

-The 57-year-old led from the third stage and crossed the finish line in Qiddiya 6min 21sec ahead of nearest challenger and reigning champion Nasser al-Attiyah of Qatar, who had managed to cut Sainz's lead to just 24 seconds on Tuesday but fell back after navigation blunders.
+The 57-year-old crossed the line in the 12th and final stage 6min 21sec ahead of nearest challenger and reigning champion Nasser al-Attiyah of Qatar, who had managed to cut Sainz's lead to just 24 seconds on Tuesday but fell back after navigation blunders.

+"I feel very happy.
+There's a lot of effort behind this.
+A lot of training, practice," Sainz told the race's website.

+"It has been a flat out rally since the beginning.
+It was fantastic, a first time in Saudi Arabia, of course you can always improve but it was a fantastic effort," he added.

+Sainz, the father of F1 driver Carlos Sainz Jr., seized control of the race from the third stage in his X-raid Mini.

+He has now won the Dakar with three different manufacturers, having previously triumphed with Volkswagen in 2010 and Peugeot in 2018.

-Stephane Peterhansel was third at 9 min 58 sec behind in his Mini.
-Both the Frenchman and Sainz won four stages each in the marathon 12-day, 7,800-kilometre (4,800-mile) race.
+Stephane Peterhansel was third at 9min 58sec behind in his Mini.
+Both the Frenchman and Sainz won four stages in the marathon 12-day, 7,800-kilometre (4,800-mile) race.

-Ricky Brabec won the motorbike section for Honda, becoming the first US rider to triumph in the gruelling race.
+Ricky Brabec triumphed in the motorbike section for Honda, becoming the first US rider to win the gruelling race.

+Two-time Formula One champion Fernando Alonso finished 13th on his Dakar debut, nearly five hours behind the winner.

+Alonso came second in one stage but his first participation in the Dakar was a bruising affair as the 38-year-old Spaniard suffered a double rollover in the 10th stage after hitting a dune at an awkward angle.

 © 2020 AFP